AkshayKondke/100-Cyber-Security-Projects/Projects.md

 ## Week 4: Automation and Utilities for General and Cybersecurity Use
 16. To-Do List CLI App (Track tasks effectively).
 17.
-18. Weather App Using OpenWeather API (API interactions).
+18. Weather App Using  API (API interactions).
-19. File Encryptor (AES) (File security basics).
+19.
 20. Automated Email Sender with Attachments.

 ---